Benchmarking Vector, Graph and Hybrid Retrieval Augmented Generation (RAG) Pipelines for Open Radio Access Networks (ORAN): System Design

 \subsection{Dataset}

 For this study, we utilized a corpus of 74 documents from the ORAN Alliance Specifications~\cite{Developed_by_HAVIT}.
 The evaluation was conducted using the \textit{ORAN-Bench-13K} dataset~\cite{gajjar2024oran}, a benchmark specifically designed to assess the performance of LLMs within the ORAN context.
 The dataset categorizes questions into three levels of complexity: Easy, Intermediate, and Hard.
-A total of 600 questions were selected for evaluation, ensuring coverage across a range of topics including network architecture and components, analytics and monitoring, anomaly detection, and protocol interpretation.
+We selected a stratified subset of 600 questions to ensure balanced coverage across all difficulty levels and representative topical diversity.
+The sampling procedure maintained proportional representation from categories such as network architecture, analytics and monitoring, anomaly detection, and protocol interpretation.
 Each question includes four answer options along with a ground truth label.
 The categorization reflects increasing levels of difficulty: (i) Easy: Questions targeting foundational concepts or factual knowledge (Simple QA) (ii) Intermediate: Questions requiring moderate reasoning, comprehension, or application of concepts (Complex Reasoning QA) (iii) Hard: Questions demanding deep understanding of ORAN standards and the ability to synthesize information across multiple documents (Multi-hop Reasoning) ~\cite{zhang2025survey}.